C0C0B01/Lumi/CONTRIBUTING.md

 #### Write a Plugin

-Writing a plugin is the primary way to contribute to Wintry.
+Writing a plugin is the primary way to contribute to Lumi.

 Before starting your plugin:
 - Check existing pull requests to see if someone is already working on a similar plugin.